Gesamtkatalog der Wiegendrucke: Publications

-Volumes 1-7 of the catalogue were published in Leipzig between 1925 and 1940 by Karl W. Hiersemann; they are now out of print.
-Volumes 1-7 also have a second edition, which was printed in 1968; these volumes are reprinted without any changes to the content, however, they do include some improvements due to the additions in printing present at the time of reproduction.
-The further publication of the GW from volume 8 onwards has been resumed by the German State Library in Berlin since 1972; after a break of more than 30 years and there are now 11 volumes.
+Volumes 1–7 of the catalogue were published in Leipzig between 1925 and 1940 by Karl W. Hiersemann; they are now out of print.
+Volumes 1–7 also have a second edition, which was printed in 1968; these volumes are reprinted without any changes to the content, however, they do include some improvements due to the additions in printing present at the time of reproduction.
+The further publication of the GW from volume 8 onwards has been resumed by the Berlin State Library since 1972; after a break of more than 30 years and there are now 11 volumes.